somnath-2001/Stock_predict/README.md

 ## Disclamer
-This is a educational project don't consider it in reallife and don't make any investment dission according to it.
+This is an educational project don't consider it in reallife and don't make any investment dission according to it.